 In every relationship, there is a kite and a string.
 The string is there to hold the kite in the wind, allowing it to dance, duck and sway.
 To soar ever higher, seeking new horizons, new worlds, new thoughts.
 Chasing dreams and ideas, but still protected from fluttering aimlessly and crashing to the ground, the string that anchors it and offers control to its volitant spiritedness.

-I’ve never been in a relationship where I’m not the kite, and I’m grateful for that.
+I’ve never been in a relationship where I’m not mostly the kite, largely because my mind is untamed by its own chemistry, a cocktail of characteristics only understood more recently, and I’m grateful for that.
 Business, romantic, friendship, in all relationships I’ve had anchors that held me while I daydreamed and imagined the next steps, solutions and ideas.
 Not to say that they don’t often try to drag me back to where their thinking suggests I should be.
 It’s a tough life, being misunderstood.